 communicating with one another

 The following article was provided by the nonprofit Metta Center for Nonviolence in California.
-I am grateful to the Metta Center for describing how each of us can be a leader for nonviolence. – Aggie Perilli
+I’m grateful to the Metta Center for teaching all of us how to be and create peace. – Aggie Perilli

 By The Metta Center for Nonviolence

 Oakland First Friday Protest, June 2015.
 Credit: Thomas Hawk, via Flickr.
 Some rights reserved.

 Here are six guidelines that can help you carry out nonviolent action more safely and effectively, while drawing upon nonviolent practices from your own cultural heritage.
 These guidelines derive, as you’ll see, from two basic points to bear in mind:

 We are not against other people, only what they are doing.